Infomaniak/PdfiumAndroid/README.md

 * Fix an issue when generating aar library
 * Add the possibility to generate local aar library using Maven Local (./gradlew publishToMavenLocal)

-## What's new in 1.9.2
-This is functionally the same as 1.9.1 just fixing some documentation on maven central

-## What's new in 1.9.1
-* Update Gradle plugins and configurations
-* Update compile sdk to 31
-* Change minimum SDK to 19
-* Remove support-v4 library
-* Drop support for mips

-## What's new in 1.9.0?
-* Updated Pdfium library to 7.1.2_r36
-* Changed `gnustl_static` to `c++_shared`
-* Update Gradle plugins
-* Update compile SDK and support library to 26
-* Change minimum SDK to 14
-* Add support for mips64

 ## Installation
 Add to _build.gradle_: